hwimli-mouheb/MySQL_auth_with_Kerberos/README.md

 ### Machines setup

-In order to achieve MongoDB authentification using Kerberos we will need three virtual Ubuntu machines inside VirtualBox each with a distinct ip address with roles as follow:
+In order to achieve MySQL authentification using Kerberos we will need three virtual Ubuntu machines inside VirtualBox each with a distinct ip address with roles as follow:

 - Client
 - KDC